distant-viewing/dvt/README.md

 can be visualized for search and discovery as well as aggregated and analyzed to find patterns across a corpus.

-More information about the toolkit and project is available on the following
+Both the high-level command-line interface and the low-level object-oriented API are introduced below.
+More information about the toolkit and project is available on the following pages:
-pages:

 * Search and discovery interface example: [DVT Video Visualization](https://www.distantviewing.org/labs/)
 * Example analysis using aggregated metadata: ["Visual Style in Two Network Era Sitcoms"](https://doi.org/10.22148/16.043)